-Disney CEO Bob Iger talked more than just numbers at a yearly shareholder meeting on Tuesday — he revealed some juicy tidbits on upcoming Disney productions, including some honest to goodness news on "Star Wars: Episode VII."
+Disney CEO Bob Iger talked more than just numbers at a yearly shareholder meeting on Tuesday — he revealed some juicy tidbits on upcoming Disney productions, including some honest-to-goodness news on "Star Wars: Episode VII."

 The highly anticipated J.J.
-Abrams reboot will be set 30 years after the events of "Star Wars: Episode VI - Return of the Jedi" (which came out 1983), Iger confirmed at the meeting held in Portland, OR.
+Abrams reboot will be set 30 years after the events of "Star Wars: Episode VI — Return of the Jedi" (which came out 1983), Iger confirmed at the meeting held in Portland, Oregon.

 As far as casting, the only confirmed player remains "R2-D2, played by R2-D2," but Iger more or less confirmed that there will be some "Star Wars" veterans along with some new characters.

 "There will be some very familiar faces along with a trio of new young leads," said Iger.
 And we'd bet money that those "familiar faces" are Luke Skywalker, Han Solo, and Princess Leia.
+(We're also holding out hope for Lando Calrissian, espeically after last night's "Dancing With the Stars.")

 Iger also said the movie "really looks amazing," but as filming hasn't started, we're assuming he's referring to concept art, sets being built, costumes being prepared, and all that fun pre-production kind of stuff.